basti/icebergist.com/source/_posts/2016-06-17-using-ransackers-to-search-for-a-key-in-postgresql-json-column.markdown

 While working on a Ruby on Rails application that used PostgreSQL database to store data, we came a across an issue where we needed to implement a search by key within a JSON column.

-We ware alredy using [Ransack](https://github.com/activerecord-hackery/ransack) for building search forms within the application, so we needed a way of telling Ransack to perform a search by given key in our JSON column.
+We were alredy using [Ransack](https://github.com/activerecord-hackery/ransack) for building search forms within the application, so we needed a way of telling Ransack to perform a search by given key in our JSON column.

 This is where [Ransackers](https://github.com/activerecord-hackery/ransack/wiki/using-ransackers) come in.
 >The premise behind Ransack is to provide access to Arel predicate methods.